-Sunflowers (as of July 6th) Our Sunflower field is in full bloom.
+Sunflowers (2020 dates coming soon) Our Sunflower field is in full bloom.
 You can stop by the farm anytime we are open and just to take pictures(no charge) or pick them for 1.00/stem.
 We will be having a larger Sunflower experience this summer.
 Look for details under "Things to do"

 1.00 per stem

 Strawberries We anticipate the 2020 season to begin around June 1st

 Our family has been growing strawberries for over 35 years, we have great soils that give us The Best Tasting Strawberries in Buck’s County!
 Come taste our amazing strawberries this season!

 (1 quart of strawberries usually weighs about 1.5 pounds)

 - Kids must stay with the family for their safety.